tillitis/tkey-boot-verifier/README.md

 ## Build

-To build both client app, `verifier-client`, and the device app, `verifier`, run:
+To build both client app, `tkey-mgt`, and the device app, `verifier`, run:

 ```